 Sex addiction treatment can make all the difference.
 You, too, deserve to experience the complete healing that sex addiction recovery brings.

 People with sex addiction often lie about their behavior to those around them.
 Lies about finances, how they spend their time, and whom they’re speaking with are common.

 Plus, people who struggle with addiction are often in denial about it.
 They downplay the negative consequences that stem from their addiction.
-Fortunately, therapists are mentally equipped to talk to people who are in denial.
+Fortunately, psychologist are mentally equipped to talk to people who are in denial.

-If you’re not in denial, therapy gives you a chance to be honest.
+If you’re not in denial, treatment gives you a chance to be honest.

 Confronting sex addiction requires honesty.
-This includes being honest with yourself and your therapist.
-Being honest is the only way to get the most out of any therapy.
+This includes being honest with yourself and your psychologist.
+Being honest is the only way to get the most out of any treatment.